v5tech/rewrite-spring-rest-to-mcp/README.md

 - Use Spring Boot 3.2+ (3.2.0 or newer)
 - Use Spring Web MVC for REST controllers
-- Have Java 17+ as the target JDK
-- Use Maven or Gradle as build tool
+- Use Maven build tool

 The recipe adds Spring AI MCP dependencies (version 1.0.0-SNAPSHOT or newer) to your project automatically.